 Redford’s arguably most important contribution to film is neither in front of or behind the camera, as the star was the founder of the Sundance Film Festival that gave rise to a generation of independent filmmakers.

-He follows George Clooney and Michael Douglas who previously received the honorary award, though Kristen Stewart remains the only American to have won an acting prize.
+He follows George Clooney and Michael Douglas who received the honorary award, though Kristen Stewart and Adrien Brody remain the only Americans to have won an acting prize.

 The Cesar Awards will take place in Paris on Feb.
 22.